serbanb17/VacationHireInc/readme.md

   * implements Unit of Work and Repository pattern and it's used to initialize the database with EF Core and then access it with the API.
 * VacationHireInc.Security
   * utility classes for token generation and validation and for passwords hashing
+* VacationHireInc.BusinessLayer
+  * implements all the CRUD and other logic for entities
 * VacationHireInc.WebApi
   * implementation of REST API service
 * VacationHireInc.Tests